bananarama92/FBC-fork/README.md

 ## Automatic relogin

 BCE can automatically enter your password, when you lose connection to the game.
-After login, open the browser console (usually F12) and enter `_updatePasswordForReconnect('ReplaceThisWithYourPassword')` to save it.
-This only needs to be done once, unless you delete your browser data. **Warning**: this does store your password in plaintext in your local storage, where malicious scripts could theoretically read it.
+You can enable this by choosing to save your login after entering your details, but before clicking login, by clicking on the "Save (BCE)" button.
+You can then populate the login by pressing the name on the left for future logins, and remove it there, also disabling the auto-relogin. **Warning**: this does store your password in plaintext in your local storage, where malicious scripts could theoretically read it.

 ## Customizing expressions